 New Elders will meet with deacons in January prior to beginning their term of service for a weekend of education and training usually held in the church building.

-The Session meets on the second Monday of each month beginning at 7:00 p.m. in the conference room.
+The Session meets on the second Monday of each month beginning at 7:00 p.m. in the youth hall and via Zoom.
 In addition, each elder serves on one committee, most of which meet monthly.
 Each of the 7 ministry teams (Worship, Building, Grounds, Fellowship and Church Growth, Christian Education, Mission and College Ministries) is moderated by an acting Elder.
 There are also occasional special called meetings of Session usually on a Sunday morning, or, if needed, to deal with a major subject for which there is insufficient time at its regular meeting.

 Elders are expected to assist with the serving of communion on a regular basis.